 Beginning in 2024, the exam will consist of three Core exam sections — AUD, FAR and REG (which now stands for Taxation and Regulation) — and three new Discipline sections: Business Analysis and Reporting (BAR), Information Systems and Controls (ISC) and Tax Compliance and Planning (TCP).
 Once this new exam is rolled out, CPA candidates will choose one Discipline to focus on and will be scored on the three Core sections as well as their chosen Discipline.
 TSBPA will be also be changing accounting course subject matter requirements for CPA licensure in Texas to reflect the new Uniform CPA Exam Blueprint, effective January 1, 2024.

 Detailed information on processes, fees and scheduling involved with taking the Uniform CPA exam in Texas can be found in TSBPA’s informational publication “Completing the Eligibility Application: The Four Steps.”

 Clearly, becoming a CPA in Texas is a somewhat lengthy process.
-Yet the steps involved are straightforward and clearly laid out.
+Yet, the steps involved are straightforward and clearly laid out.
 Understanding this state-specific process is critical if you wish to pursue CPA certification in Texas.
-And earning your online Master of Accountancy from Texas A&M University-Corpus Christi can provide much of the education, knowledge and experience necessary to obtain this essential accounting credential.
+Earning your online Master of Accountancy from Texas A&M University-Corpus Christi can provide much of the education, knowledge and experience necessary to obtain this essential accounting credential.

 Learn more about TAMU-CC’s online Master of Accountancy program.